 How to Choose a Energies Trading Moving Average to Trade With

-Using the energies moving average is one of the basic ways to generate energies buy and sell trading signals which are used to trade in the direction of the trend, since the Moving Average indicator is a lagging indicator & a energies trend following technical indicator - this means that it will tend to give late energies entry signals as opposed to leading energies indicators.
-However, as a lagging energies indicator it gives more accurate energies signals and is less prone to whipsaws compared to leading energies indicators.
+Using the energies moving average is one of the basic ways to generate energies buy and sell trading signals which are used to trade in the direction of the trend, since the Moving Average indicator is a lagging indicator & a trend following technical indicator - this means that it will tend to give late energies entry signals as opposed to leading indicators.
+However, as a lagging indicator it gives more accurate signals and is less prone to whipsaws compared to leading indicators.

-Energies Traders choose the moving average period to use depending on the type of energies trading they do: short-term energies, medium-term energies and long-term energies.
+Traders choose the moving average period to use depending on the type of energies trading they do: short-term energies, medium-term energies and long-term energies.

 - Short-term energies trading: 10 - 50 Moving Average Period